neuromorphic-polito/spikify/docs/support.rst

 If you need support for your research or academic projects, please get in touch with our team.
 We are a group of passionate developers and researchers specializing in neuromorphic computing, signal processing, and spiking neural networks.

-The fastest way to reach us is via e-mail: support@spikify.com.
+The fastest way to reach us is via e-mail: innuce@polito.it.

 ..
 Research Highlights
 .. ------------------